desolaser/collage-page/README.md

-# Collage page concept
+# Collage page design

 This it's a page based on pinterest image portal but with corporative page features added on, like contact and about us pages.
-This is only the front-end part, it has not business logic.

-When i made it i was experimenting on Gatbsy and Material UI
+When i made it i was experimenting with Gatbsy and Material UI, so i never planned to introduce business logic, at least not yet.
+Maybe in the future.

 ## Features